josephasanteokai/josephasanteokai/README.md

 As part of the ALX Pro Frontend Dev program, I’m currently focused on:

-- HTML5, CSS3, JavaScript ES6+
+- React.js React Native
-- Responsive Design with Flexbox and Grid
+- Typescript
-- Working with APIs and JSON
+- Working with APIs and Next.js
 - Git & GitHub for collaboration
 - AI tools like ChatGPT for productivity and code assistance